ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/introduction/registries.md

 }
 ```

+> Note: If you want to get your item from the `RegistryObject`, you will need to call `RegistryObject::get` as it is a `Supplier`.

 From that, we have registered our `Item` within the game!
-Note, if you want to get your item from the `RegistryObject`, you will need to call `RegistryObject::get` as it is a `Supplier`.
 We will be using this method to register our objects within the game itself.

 ## Additional Setup
 ---